San Antonio TX Divorce Lawyer - Emily T. Ross

 San Antonio TX Divorce Lawyer – Initial Divorce Consultation

-Your case begins with an initial consultation where we develop an action plan, keeping in mind your needs, concerns, and goals while aiming to resolve your case as efficiently and cost-effectively as the circumstances allow.
+Your case begins with an initial consultation and from there, the development of an action plan, keeping in mind your needs, concerns, and goals while aiming to resolve your case as efficiently and cost-effectively as the circumstances allow.
 This includes educating you about the relevant legal issues involved, how they apply to you, and providing you with an honest assessment of your case.
 As your case progresses, we will regularly evaluate the circumstances and adapt or adjust our plan as needed.
 This allows flexibility and avoids wasting time and unnecessary expense.
 As your counsel, you can expect:

-• Prompt and thorough responses to questions and concerns
+• Prompt and thorough responses to questions and concerns; and

 Divorce in San Antonio, Texas

-While each divorce involves its own set of unique circumstances, every divorce will begin with filing a petition for divorce with the Court.
+While each divorce involves its own set of unique circumstances, every divorce will begin with filing a petition (i.e., a request) for divorce with the county or district court.
 The petition for divorce will need to set out the legal grounds for divorce, and state any requests for a division of property, spousal maintenance, temporary orders during the divorce, name change, or other request.
-Generally, there is a 60-day waiting period between the time of filing the divorce petition and the time a Court grants the divorce.
-This waiting period can be waived when there have been certain instances of family violence.
+Generally, there is a 60-day waiting period between the time of the filing of the divorce petition and the time a Court grants the divorce.
+This waiting period can be waived in certain instances, such as when there has been family violence.

-Texas is a “no-fault” divorce state; you don’t need any specific grounds to get divorced.
-However, if there is fault attributed to a spouse for the break up of the marriage, such as adultery or cruel treatment, it can be a factor for the Court to consider when dividing property.
+Texas is a “no-fault” divorce state, which means that you can get divorced for any reason and don’t require a specific reason or grounds to get divorced.
+However, proven fault attributed to a spouse for the break-up of the marriage, such as adultery or cruel treatment, can be a factor for the Court to consider when dividing property and a reason to award the not-at-fault spouse more money or other assets in the divorce.

 San Antonio TX Divorce Lawyer